Mookeis/CP317-W2018-G3/documents/Subby-Design.md

   * Code should be [DRY](https://www.artima.com/intv/dry.html); functionality should be abstracted, rather than repeated, to avoid issues in maintenance.
 * Methods that perform non-trivial operations should have a short comment with a description of their side-effects.
 * Blocks within methods that are complex should have a short comment explaining their purpose.
-* Frontend HTML and CSS must be in compliance with the established [W3C standards](https://www.w3.org/standards/).
+* Front-end HTML and CSS must be in compliance with the established [W3C standards](https://www.w3.org/standards/).
 * Browser Compatibility.
   * Bootstrap front-end framework will be used to ease cross-browser compatibility
   * A CSS reset stylesheet will be used to ensure behavior consistency between browsers